GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/jira.rst

     jira.query = assignee = ralph and status != closed and status != resolved

-This query needs to be modified accordingly to the literal values of you Jira instance; if the name contains any character, just put it in quotes, e.g.
+This query needs to be modified accordingly to the literal values of your Jira instance; if the name contains any character, just put it in quotes, e.g.

     jira.query = assignee = 'firstname.lastname' and status != Closed and status != Resolved and status != Done